dart-lang/language/working/4271 - static enough metaprogramming/proposal.md

 > even though APIs have not changed for a very long time.

-In 2017 the type system was still optional, AOT was a glorified _"ahead-off-time-JIT"_, and the team maintained at least 3 different Dart front-ends (VM, dart2js and analyzer).
+In 2017 the type system was still optional, AOT was a glorified _"ahead-of-time-JIT"_, and the team maintained at least 3 different Dart front-ends (VM, dart2js and analyzer).
 Things really started shifting with the Dart 2 release: it had replaced optional types with a static type system and introduced a _common front-end (CFE)_ infrastructure to be shared by all